Psychology (MSc)

 How will I be supported?

 You will be allocated a personal tutor at the beginning of your studies.
-Normally, your personal tutor will teach on your own degree course and you will keep the same personal tutor throughout your course.
+Normally, your personal tutor will teach on your programme and you will keep the same personal tutor throughout.

-Your personal tutor will be able to give you advice on academic issues, including module choice and assessment.
-If you encounter any problems which affect your studies, your personal tutor should always be your first point of contact; she/he will be able to put you in touch with the wide range of expert student support services provided by the University and the Students' Union as appropriate.
-You are required to meet with your personal tutor at three points during each academic year but you are also encouraged to get in touch with them at any other point if you need help or advice.
+Your personal tutor will be able to give you advice on academic issues.
+If you encounter any problems which affect your studies, your personal tutor should always be your first point of contact; they will be able to put you in touch with the wide range of expert student support services provided by the University and the Students' Union as appropriate.

-For day-to-day information, the Professional Academic support staff of our Postgraduate Student Hub are available, in person, by telephone or by email, from 8am to 6pm each weekday during term time to answer your questions.
+For day-to-day information, the Professional Academic support staff of our Postgraduate Student Hub are available, in person, by telephone or by email during term time to answer your questions.

 What skills will I practise and develop?